diogoncalves/pyswarm_control/README.rst

 What's New
 ==========

-Variale inertia through time and more stopping criteria.
+Variable inertia through time and more early stopping criteria.

 Requirements
 ============